danielbodnar/awesome-stars/README.md

 - [archivy/archivy](https://github.com/archivy/archivy) - Archivy is a self-hostable knowledge repository that allows you to learn and retain information in your own personal and extensible wiki.
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo
 - [srbhr/Resume-Matcher](https://github.com/srbhr/Resume-Matcher) - Resume Matcher is an open source, free tool to improve your resume.
 It works by using language models to compare and rank resumes with job descriptions.
-- [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Vector search for humans.
-Also available on cloud: cloud.marqo.ai
+- [marqo-ai/marqo](https://github.com/marqo-ai/marqo) - Marqo is more than a vector database, it's an end-to-end vector search engine for both text and images.
+Also available on cloud - cloud.marqo.ai
 - [go-skynet/LocalAI](https://github.com/go-skynet/LocalAI) - :robot: The free, Open Source OpenAI alternative.
 Self-hosted, community-driven and local-first.
 Drop-in replacement for OpenAI running on consumer-grade hardware.
 No GPU required.
 Runs ggml, gguf, GP
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
+- [prefix-dev/pixi](https://github.com/prefix-dev/pixi) - Package management made easy
 - [flosell/iam-policy-json-to-terraform](https://github.com/flosell/iam-policy-json-to-terraform) - Small tool to convert an IAM Policy in JSON format into a Terraform aws_iam_policy_document
 - [kbst/terraform-kubestack](https://github.com/kbst/terraform-kubestack) - Kubestack is a framework for Kubernetes platform engineering teams to define the entire cloud native stack in one Terraform code base and continuously evolve the platform safely through GitOps.
 - [kubero-dev/kubero](https://github.com/kubero-dev/kubero) - A free and self-hosted Heroku PaaS alternative for Kubernetes that implements GitOps